garrett-sutton/garrett-sutton.github.io/_posts/2024-7-4-wednesday-nights.md

 (Reconciliation in the fall and Holy Communion in the spring).
 I'm creating this post in an effort to keep this information alive in my head and easily accessible.
-So below are the notes that had been hanging out on my phone.
+So, below are the notes that had been hanging out on my phone.
 I didn't modify any of the content from when I originally wrote them over a year ago.
-Some of these notes might make no sense but when I come back to it some day, I hope it gives me a good enough starting point.I've made some tweaks to my original phone note formatting for easier reading here and made headings for each date so the lines between topics are clear.
+Some of these notes might make no sense but when I come back to it some day, I hope it gives me a good enough starting point.
+I've made some tweaks to my original phone note formatting for easier reading here and made headings for each date so the lines between topics are clear.